1000hyehyang/1000hyehyang/README.md

 <p align="center">

 🍊Hello, I'm Yeo Chaehyeon.
-It is a space where I review and record what I have studied to become a full stack developer.🍊
+It is a space where I review and record what I have studied to become a full stack/game developer.🍊
 <br/><br/>
 ⚔️ Tech Stack ⚔️